Fitbit Charge 6 specs and features: Everything you need to know

 Fitbit Charge 6: Design

-Otherwise, the Fitbit Charge 6 has a 5ATM water resistance rating, works at up to 28,000 feet, has an operating temperature of 14ºF to 113ºF, and can fit wrists between 5.1 and 8.3 inches depending on whether you choose the small or large default band.
+Rounding out the Charge 6 design info you need to know, it has a 5ATM water resistance rating, works at up to 28,000 feet, has an operating temperature of 14ºF to 113ºF, and can fit wrists between 5.1 and 8.3 inches depending on whether you choose the small or large default band.
+Both band types come in the box, thankfully.

 Fitbit Charge 6: Sensors

-At night, the Charge 6 will measure blood oxygen levels (SpO2), heart rate variance (HRV), breathing rate, and skin temperature levels — again, just like the Charge 5.
+At night, the Charge 6 measures blood oxygen levels (SpO2), heart rate variance (HRV), breathing rate, and skin temperature levels — again, just like the Charge 5.

 Using this data, Fitbit will give you a Daily Readiness score, Stress Management score, Sleep score, Wellness Report, and 90-day health trends for a holistic look at your body's health.
 Of course, you'll need Fitbit Premium to see most of this data; otherwise, you'll see "basic insights" from the past week, with everything else locked behind the paywall.

-As for other tools, the Fitbit Charge 6 brings back built-in GPS and GLONASS tracking — one of the rare fitness trackers with GPS instead of relying on phone GPS.
+As for other tools, the Fitbit Charge 6 brought back built-in GPS and GLONASS tracking — one of the rare fitness trackers with GPS instead of relying on phone GPS.
 It won't have any dual-frequency or multi-GNSS capabilities.
+Our Charge 6 GPS test revealed that it mostly depends on your phone's GPS when available, and that the built-in GPS isn't especially reliable but works in a pinch.

 Rounding out the list, the Charge 6 has a 3-axis accelerometer, ambient light sensor, and vibration motor.
-We're disappointed that it won't have an altimeter for measuring effort based on elevation, something that the Charge 4 had but Charge 5 lost.
+We're disappointed that it doesn't have an altimeter for measuring effort based on elevation, which the Charge 4 had but Charge 5 lost.

-Even though the Fitbit Charge 6 doesn't have any new health sensors, there weren't many features left to add.
-Instead, Fitbit promises that the Charge 6 has its "most accurate heart rate" compared to the best Fitbit devices that came before it.
-Apparently, Fitbit used machine learning and "AI" from the Google Pixel Watch to deliver "60% more accurate readings during vigorous activities like HIIT, spinning, and rowing," compared to the Charge 5.
+Even though the Fitbit Charge 6 lacks any new health sensors, there weren't many features left to add aside from cEDA.
+Instead, Fitbit promises that the Charge 6 has more accurate heart rate data than the best Fitbit devices that came before it.
+Using Google's algorithms, it supposedly delivers "60% more accurate readings during vigorous activities like HIIT, spinning, and rowing," compared to the Charge 5.

 Fitbit Charge 6: Specs and software